Dynamic pressure enhancement upon disk impact on a boiling liquid

 To understand the origin of this huge difference, Fig.~\ref{fig:fig1}c shows a series of representative (re-aspected) snapshots that highlight the distinct behaviour of the entrapped vapor pocket under these different impact conditions.
-The time after impact $t_\text{a}$ is normalized by the {inertial} time scale $t_\text{i} = R_0/U_0$ to {obtain} the non-dimensionalized time {$\tilde{t}$}.
+The snapshots are re-aspected to a circular shape, since in the reflected images obtained with the TIR optical set-up that view the free surface at an angle, the disk is deformed into an ellipse.
+The time after impact $t_\text{a}$ is normalized by the inertial time scale $t_\text{i} = R_0/U_0$ to obtain the non-dimensionalized time $\tilde{t}$.
 In Fig. \ref{fig:fig1}c, the dark region corresponds to the diffuse reflection of the wetted disk (solid-liquid contact) and the inner bright region within the disk perimeter is the mirror reflection of the liquid surface of the entrapped vapor pocket (solid-vapor contact).
 From the bottom view images, it is evident that a vapor layer is entrapped under the disk after initial impact at $\tilde{t} = 0.0063$ at both low ($U_0 = 0.5$ m/s) and high ($U_0 = $ 2.0 m/s) impact velocity.
-The mechanism by which the vapor layer is entrapped is the same as that for air layer entrapment, where local pressure build-up in the vertically decelerating intervening gas layer deforms the liquid surface when the solid object is approaching \cite{bouwhuis2015initial,jain2021air}.
+The mechanism by which the vapor layer is entrapped is the same as that for air layer entrapment, where local pressure build-up in the {vertically decelerating} intervening gas layer deforms the liquid surface when the solid object is approaching \cite{bouwhuis2015initial,jain2021air}.
 At low-impact velocity, after impact the liquid-vapor contact line retracts toward the disk center gradually and stably from $\tilde{t} = 0.0063$ to $\tilde{t} = 0.03$ as seen in Fig. \ref{fig:fig1}c(i) and the pocket is punctured at the center only at a very late stage after impact ($t_\text{a} >$ 10 ms as seen in the Supplementary video 1~\cite{supplemental}).
-In contrast,at high impact velocity, whereas at first the liquid-vapor contact line also starts to retract upon impact, shortly thereafter, (at $\tilde{t} = 0.0125$), the entrapped vapor pocket starts to violently collapse from the center region of the disk, resulting in the dark shaded inner region that expands rapidly with time as shown in Fig. \ref{fig:fig1}c(ii).
-Estimating the contraction speed $U_\text{in}$ of the vapor pocket from the time evolution of the wetted area, we arrive at $U_\text{in} \approx {600}$ m/s, which exceeds the speed of sound in liquid Novec 7000, which lies around $C_\text{sound,L} \approx 500$ m/s \cite{aminian2022ideal}.
+In contrast, at high impact velocity, whereas at first the liquid-vapor contact line also starts to retract upon impact, shortly thereafter, (at $\tilde{t} = 0.0125$), the entrapped vapor pocket starts to violently collapse from the center region of the disk, resulting in the dark shaded inner region that expands rapidly with time as shown in Fig. \ref{fig:fig1}c(ii).
+Estimating the spreading speed $U_{\text{sp}}$ of the vapor pocket from the time evolution of the wetted area, we arrive at $U_{\text{sp}} \approx 600$ m/s, which exceeds the speed of sound in liquid Novec 7000, which lies around $C_\text{sound,L} \approx 500$ m/s \cite{aminian2022ideal}.